Android Deploy Script, in Delphi

 Should be this way

-Last but not least, let’s also assume the location of the dproj file is two folders upwards of the location where our scripts for release and debug will be.
+Last but not least, let’s also assume the location of the dproj file is two folders above the location where our scripts for release and debug will be.
 That is:

 Only to understand the steps we will be adding to the scripts later.
-As you observed, my application name is “AppPisces”, thus the package name for it is “com.embarcadero.AppPisces”.
+As you observed, my application name is “AppPisces”, thus the package name is “com.embarcadero.AppPisces”.

 The script

-In a very simple and straightforward way, the script to deploy an APK in the emulator is shown bellow.
+In a very simple and straightforward way, the script to deploy an APK in the emulator is shown below.
 Each step is self-explained in the code.

 Only if you are not willing to use an emulator, you should change the steps where the emulator’s name is retrieved and replace it with your device ip, nothing else.
 A brief explanation for the last command states that the reason why the activity is named in this way is due to how Delphi manages the framework that makes a bridge with the JNIs behind the scenes.